Informfully/Documentation/docs/source/development.rst

 ------------------------------

 Meteor encrypts all passwords of any users created using the `bcrypt <https://en.wikipedia.org/wiki/Bcrypt>`_ algorithm, which ensures that all passwords are encrypted a second time with an unknown "salt" value.
-This protects against embarrassing password leaks in case the server's database is compromised.
+This protects against embarrassing password leaks in the event that the server's database is compromised.

 When a user logs in, the Meteor Account System checks the encrypted password generated with its "salt".
 Trying to decrypt the salt is just as difficult as decrypting the password because of the nature of the bcrypt algorithm.